Requirements and Courses - ES&L

 In order to improve and update the program, the requirements for ES&L change from time to time.
 The requirements that apply to you are the ones listed in the Faculty of Arts and Science Calendar current in the year you entered the program.

-(7 full courses or the equivalent (FCE).
+(7 full courses or the equivalent)

 Students are asked to complete essay assignments that give them practice writing a research paper of the sort they will be required to complete in TRN412H1.
 This measure enables compliance with the protocol in the Degree Objectives Guidelines that “preparatory experiences for [a fourth-year integrative inquiry-based activity] should occur at earlier stages in the program.”

 Students are asked to complete a component on interpreting and evaluating quantitative data in the context of ethical reasoning about social issues.
 This component of the course provides an introductory treatment of a selection of specific topics such as polling, sampling, graphs, correlations and causal claims.
 The course includes an assignment requiring the interpretation, evaluation, and use of quantitative data in an ethical examination of (one or more aspects of) a selected social issue.

 4) Fourth year: The role of TRN412H1 is to integrate the program by examining selected topics and readings related to the themes of ethics, society, and law in the format of a senior seminar.
 The course is restricted to students in their final year of registration in the program.

-Courses taken in fulfillment of requirement 5 above may not be counted toward the Group courses in 6 here.
+6) 3.5 FCEs from Groups A-D including at least 0.5 from each of Groups A-C and at least 2.0 at the 300+ level.
+Courses taken in fulfillment of requirement 5 above may not be counted toward the Group courses.

-Two Senior Limited Enrolment Courses
+Two Senior Limited Enrolment Courses (Not Required, Invite Only)